leandrobhbr/ShibbolethAuthLimeSurvey/README.md

 ```
 ## ACTIVATE PLUGIN FROM ADMIN PANEL

-Now you can activate and configure the new installed plugin.
-Don't forget: in tab "settings" of plugin inform the 5 parameters.
+Now you can activate and configure the new installed plugin

 ## CONFIGURE APACHE2 FOR SHIBBOLETH AUTHENTICATION